postgres-ai/postgres-checkup/README.md

 You can collect and process data separately by specifying working mode name in CLI option `--mode %mode%` or using it as a "command" (`checkup %mode%`).
 Available working modes:
     `collect` - collect data;
-    `process` - generate MD reports with conclusions and recommendations;
+    `process` - generate MD (and, optionally, HTML, PDF) reports with conclusions and recommendations;
     `upload` - upload generated reports to server;
     `run` - collect and process data at once.
 This is a default mode, it is used when no other mode is specified.
 Note, that upload is not included.